My Sweet Little Village: Reception

 In the Czech Republic and Slovakia the movie retains a cult following.
+It's also popular in Hungary where main actor János Bán is from.
 The movie gained favorable reviews from movie critics, with Roger Ebert awarding the movie 3 and a half stars out of 4.
 "In My Sweet Little Village, (Menzel) discovers some of the same gentle, ironic humor that Forman found in The Fireman's Ball.
 He uses everyday life as an instrument for a subtle attack on bureaucracy and a cheerful assertion of human nature.
 This movie is joyful from beginning to end – a small treasure, but a real one."

 Production

 The film was made on location in the village of Křečovice, with some scenes in Prague.